 He wants to write for a living because he wants people to see we're fighting for something more important than personal gain.
 We're fighting for the justice the people of this world deserve and to stop the exploitation of the many for the benefit of the few.
 In his opinion, a peaceful co-existence will be the only way to achieve a balance with the natural world.

-Visit Penn's personal website to purchase prints/book photoshoots, hire him for freelance writing skills, or to book music gigs.
+Visit Penn's personal website to book music performances.

 Social Profiles+ Google